ThuNganPythonista/welcomebot/README.md

     )
 ```

-It generates a welcome embed message with a random banner, a personalized greeting, and user information.
+It generates a welcome embed message with a random banner, a personalized greeting, and user information..

 ```